Leeskjold/Halo-Custom-Edition-Setup-UPDATED/README.md

    Huge thanks to SnowyMouse! https://github.com/SnowyMouse/chimera

    Huge thanks to Sledmine! https://github.com/Sledmine/mercury

+   Huge thanks to https://github.com/HaloCustomEdition/Halo-Custom-Edition-Ultimate-Deluxe-Extreme-Pro-Enhanced-Installer-Guide for inspiring me to update and keys!

  Note: please submit and open an issue ticket if you have any problems or if links go down.
 Happy gaming!